aodr3w/go-tcp-feed/README.md

-Below is a concise, finalized README that you can include in your repository.
-Feel free to tweak any headings or formatting to match your style.

 **Go TCP Feed**

 A simple TCP-based message feed written in Go.
 This application allows clients to publish messages to a shared feed in near-real-time, with all messages stored in a PostgreSQL database.